 Once you have created your account, you will be sent a Verify your Account e-mail.
 Check your inbox or junk mail folder.

 From the e-mail, click the VERIFY YOUR ACCOUNT button to finalise your account.

-Note: if you get an error message when you click the Verify your Account link then you can ignore that message as your e-mail service may have previously self-verified the link as part of its spam validations.
+Note: if you receive an error message when you click the Verify your Account link, you can safely ignore that message as your e-mail service may have previously self-verified the link as part of its spam validations.